 The IoR will maintain, and store in a secure manner, complete, accurate, and current study records throughout the study.
 In accordance with Federal regulations, for each of the investigational products tested, the IoR will retain all study records for at least two years following the date of marketing approval for the study product for the indication in which it was studied, or if other applicable laws, regulations, policies, or other requirements (e.g., State, country-specific, and local laws, and sponsor or institutional policies) exist, the most stringent retention period will be followed.
 If no marketing application is filed, or if the application is not approved, the records must be retained for two years after the US FDA is notified that the IND is discontinued, or if other applicable laws, regulations, policies, or other requirements (e.g., State, country-specific, and local laws, and sponsor or institutional policies) exist, the most stringent retention period will be followed.
 If no marketing application is filed, or if the application is not approved, the records must be retained for two years after the US FDA is notified that the IND is discontinued, or if other applicable laws, regulations, policies, or other requirements (e.g., State, country-specific, and local laws, and sponsor or institutional policies) exist, the most stringent retention period will be followed.
-Study records include administrative documentation - including protocol registration documents and all reports and correspondence relating to the study - as well as documentation related to each participant screened and/or enrolled in the study - including informed consent forms, locator forms, CRFs, notations of all contacts with the participant, and all other source documents.
+Study records include administrative documentation - including protocol registration documents and all reports and correspondence relating to the study - as well as documentation related to each participant screened and/or enrolled in the study - as well as documentation related to each participant screened and/or enrolled in the study - including informed consent forms, locator forms, CRFs, notations of all contacts with the participant, and all other source documents.